DSST / Organizational Behavior

 Explanation: Remember when you were a kid probably a preteen?
 You worked harder in school when your parents promised to buy you a bicycle or a play station if you perform well.

-Correct Answer: C. COBRA
+Correct Answer: D. COBRA

 Explanation: This is a tricky one.

-Correct Answer: D. Conscientiousness
+Correct Answer: B. Conscientiousness

 Explanation: Different personalities come with different traits; An openness to experience kind of personality is inclined towards creativity, uniqueness and is curious.

-Correct Answer: D. Delegating
+Correct Answer: C. Delegating

 Explanation: Leaders who consult and discuss with their workers before making a decision use the selling style of leadership.